omega8cc/boa/docs/AEGIR2BOA.md

 the target.
 A non-apt (RPM-family) source is refused cleanly at stage 1 (its preflight requires `apt-get`); there is no path for it.

+### Building a rehearsal estate: aegir3-install

+The drills below ran against disposable vanilla estates, and a first run on an estate you have never seen should too. `aegir3-install` builds that source: an unattended installer for upstream Ægir 3.x (Drupal 7 hostmaster plus Drush 8 from git.drupalcode.org, the LAMP stack from the distro's own apt).
+It is deliberately **not a BOA tool**: it ships in the source tree at `aegir/tools/bin/aegir3-install` and the mirror serves it at the same path as the three tools above, but no BOA box fetches or runs it.
+Download it onto the fresh rehearsal box only, with the same `wget` form as above.

+- **Targets:** Debian 11 (PHP 7.4, MariaDB 10.5) and Ubuntu 20.04 / 22.04
+  (PHP 7.4, MySQL 8.0).
+PHP 7.4 is the floor on purpose: vanilla hosting modules carry none of BOA's PHP 8 patches, so PHP 8 is refused without `--allow-php8`.
+- **Unattended and idempotent:** the FQDN comes from `hostname -f`, the MySQL root password is generated and kept in `/root/.aegir_install.cnf` so a re-run reuses it, and the log is `/var/log/aegir3-install.log`.
+Exit 0 means installed or already installed.
+- **Options:** `--fqdn`, `--email`, `--db-pass`, `--nginx` (Nginx + php-fpm instead of Apache, to drill stage 2 without stage 1), `--branch` (default `7.x-3.x`), `--allow-php8`, `--force`, `-h`.

 ## Validation status — read before using on a client box

 Proven end-to-end on disposable VMs (2026-07): both stage-2 routes, every